ethereum-optimism/community-hub/src/docs/governance/README.md

 For plans around identity and governance, see [the Citizenship page](./citizenship.md).

 **What is described here is an initial experiment**.
-The specifics of this system will evolve as the [Collective](token-house.md)grows.
+The specifics of this system will evolve as the [Collective](token-house.md) grows.